StressFreeSites/social-media-badge-widget/readme.txt

 </ul>

 <h3>Like this plugin?</h3>
+You maybe interested in our <a href="http://socialprofilesandcontactdetailswordpressplugin.com/" target="_blank">premium plugin</a> to enable more features.

-Please have a look at our other plugin <a href="http://wordpress.org/plugins/business-contact-widget/" target="_blank">Business Contact Widget</a> which displays all your contact details in a clear and elegant way.
+Otherwise, please have a look at our other plugin <a href="http://wordpress.org/plugins/business-contact-widget/" target="_blank">Business Contact Widget</a> which displays all your contact details in a clear and elegant way.

 == Installation ==